What does Ginie actually do for me?

 +

-Scripts are written by Claude (Anthropic), narration is studio-grade ElevenLabs voice, and motion comes from top-ranked models like Kling 3.0 and Veo 3.1.
+Scripts are written by frontier AI models, narration is studio-grade ElevenLabs voice, and motion comes from top-ranked models like Kling 3.0 and Veo 3.1.
 You see the exact credit cost of every video before you click Generate — no surprise charges.

 How long does a video take?